o1c-dev/jcryptobox/README.md

 # JCryptoBox

 JCryptoBox is a simple cryptography facade inspired by NaCl and libsodium that uses slightly more conservative cryptography standards (NIST FIPS 140).
-Cryptographic APIs are exposed via the `Box` class.
+Cryptographic APIs are exposed via the `JCryptoBox` class.
 By default, boxes provide 128-bit security.
 This can be overridden via the system property `dev.o1c.jcryptobox.SecurityLevel` which can be set to `SECRET` (128-bit security) or `TOP_SECRET` (256-bit security).